MADINENIMADHANKUMAR/MADINENIMADHANKUMAR/README.md

 B.Tech Computer Science and Engineering student with a strong interest in **Artificial Intelligence and Cybersecurity**.

-**Self-taught in Artificial Intelligence and Penetration Testing**, with hands-on learning in **Python, TensorFlow, LSTM, web security, networking, and bug bounty research**.
+**Self-taught in Artificial Intelligence and Penetration Testing**, with hands-on learning in **Python, Machine Learning, Web Security, Networking, and Bug Bounty**.

 ### 🔐 Current Focus